1: One was enough

 ‘As you say.
 So it’s not as bad as it might have been but they’re still dead.’

-‘Oh it’s bad all right,’ said Laura, ‘because all patronage is suddenly removed, you’re just a fugitive citizen after that.
+‘Oh it’s bad all right,’ said Laura, ‘because all patronage is suddenly removed, you’re just a fugitive citizen now.
 As if Neil Joseph wasn’t enough, I bet you’ve been stirring the pot ever since.’

 Miles spoke.
-‘This hut’s temporary, the redoubt will be longer but still not long term, we have to work out a long term solution.
+‘This hut’s temporary, the redoubt won’t be much longer, we have to work out a long term solution.
 You know that.’

-When they came back, he filled them in.
-Young had been most anxious they return, someone had been through the house and he needed to know what, if anything, was missing.
-So, the question was whether to return and take their chances or go to the second safe place now?
-Were Jenny not on the level, well, they were giving her a guided tour of their escape route.
+Miles filled them in – Young had been most anxious they return, someone had been through the house and he needed to know what, if anything, was missing.
+The question was whether to return and take their chances or go to the second safe place now.

 ‘That box in our room, Miles.’